 - Change the colors and sprinkles on these sugar cookie bars to match any occasion!

-- You can mix in a stand mixer or use a hand mixer.
+- You can mix in a stand mixer, electric mixer with a paddle attachment, or use a hand mixer.

 - Be sure to soften your butter at room temperature for at least 30 minutes before creaming.
 You want the butter soft and cool, not melted and warm.